Scattering in Black Hole Backgrounds and Higher-Spin Amplitudes: Part I: Classical plane wave scattering from BHPT

 \subsubsection{Higher order scattering}

 Writing the phase function in the factorised form

 higher order corrections in the spin of the BH are captured within the function $\beta_{lm}$.
 These take the form

-For generic modes the $\beta_{lm}^{(i)}$ are polynomials of $a^\star =a/GM$.
+Here we have also included higher orders in $\epsilon$, as anticipated above.
+The reason is the following: for generic modes the $\beta_{lm}^{(i)}$ are polynomials of $a^\star =a/GM$, which then makes the combinations $z^n=(\epsilon a^\star)^n =(2a\omega)^n$, of order $\mathcal{O}(G^0)$, indeed contributing to the tree-level amplitude.
+We find this observation crucial to correctly match Teukonsly solutions to the spinning amplitudes of \eqref{sec:Section3}.

 As mentioned above eq. \eqref{eq:analytic_continuation}, we will only be concerned with the $a^\star \gg1$ expansion of these functions, and so we give here only the leading order terms in the large-$a^\star$ expansion.
 For \textit{generic} values of $l$ (see below), they are given by

 Since the $\beta_{lm}^{(i)}$ are simply polynomials in $a^{\star}$, these expressions are identical to the highest power of $a^{\star}$ in the full expressions.
 We highlight here the important feature that in this limit each $\beta_{lm}^{(i)}$ is purely imaginary, which results in the phase function $\delta_{lm}$ being purely real.
 As mentioned, this corresponds to the absence of horizon absorption \cite{Sanchez:1976xm,Dolan:2008kf}.
 While we do not have a definition of horizon absorption in the limit $a^\star \gg1$, we assume the analytic continuation from $a^\star <1$ preserves these features.